-- 33.-(1) Where an offence under these Regulations is committed in the United Kingdom- - (a) proceedings for the offence may be taken at any place in the United Kingdom, and - (b) the offence may for all incidental purposes be treated as having been committed at any such place. - (2) Where an offence under these Regulations is committed outside the United Kingdom- - (a) proceedings for the offence may be taken at any place in the United Kingdom, and - (b) the offence may for all incidental purposes be treated as having been committed at any such place. - (3) In the application of paragraph (2) to Scotland, any such proceedings against a person may be taken- - (a) in any sheriff court district in which the person is apprehended or is in custody, or - (b) in such sheriff court district as the Lord Advocate may determine. - (4) In paragraph (3), "sheriff court district" is to be read in accordance with the Criminal Procedure (Scotland) Act 1995 (see section 307(1) of that Act)(a).
+- 27.-(1) Wherever an offence under these Regulations is committed (whether in the United Kingdom or outside the United Kingdom)- - (a) proceedings for the offence may be taken at any place in the United Kingdom, and - (b) the offence may for all incidental purposes be treated as having been committed at any such place. - (2) In the application of paragraph (1) to Scotland, where an offence is committed outside the United Kingdom any such proceedings against a person may be taken- - (a) in any sheriff court district in which the person is apprehended or is in custody, or - (b) in such sheriff court district as the Lord Advocate may determine. - (3) In paragraph (2) "sheriff court district" is to be read in accordance with the Criminal Procedure (Scotland) Act 1995 (see section 307(1) of that $Act)(\mathbf{a})$.